A PDA resource that speaks to everyone—teachers, parents, and professionals

 It turns complex ideas into accessible language, helping adults understand what’s really going on beneath the surface — and what actually helps.

-Rather than offering “quick fixes”, this toolkit supports thoughtful, collaborative planning that honours nervous systems, reduces escalation, and builds shared understanding.
+Rather than offering “quick fixes”, this toolkit supports thoughtful, collaborative planning that:

 Teachers supporting students with anxiety and demand avoidance